mbalitoh56/Hospital_Appointment_Scheduling/Domain Model Document.md

     User "1" --> "0..*" SystemSession : initiates
 ```

-📝 Key Design Decisions
+### Key Design Decisions
-Inheritance: User is abstract and generalized into Patient, Doctor, and Admin, which reflects role-based access and behavior.
+**Inheritance:** User is abstract and generalized into Patient, Doctor, and Admin, which reflects role-based access and behavior.

-Composition: Appointment must be linked to both a Patient and a Doctor, hence 1..1 multiplicity for both.
+**Composition:** Appointment must be linked to both a Patient and a Doctor, hence 1..1 multiplicity for both.

-Multiplicity: Each Patient and Doctor can be involved in multiple appointments (0..*), while each Appointment is always associated with exactly one of each.
+**Multiplicity:** Each Patient and Doctor can be involved in multiple appointments (0..*), while each Appointment is always associated with exactly one of each.

-Separation of Concerns: Notification and SystemSession are independent support entities linked to User for reminders and login tracking respectively.
+**Separation of Concerns:** Notification and SystemSession are independent support entities linked to User for reminders and login tracking respectively.

-Let me know if you’d like this visualized or extended with GUI classes or additional backend support classes like FileManager.

-Sure!
-Here's a detailed **Reflection (500+ words)** based on your Hospital Appointment Scheduling System design work:

 ---